 Owning a dog, or being a pet parent, is not only a joy but a privilege and a responsibility.
-Before you consider bringing a pet into your home, think seriously about the responsibilities of being a dog owner.
+Before making the decisio to bring a pet into your home, think seriously about the responsibilities of being a good dog owner.
 Some of these include:

-- Commit to your dog for his entire life.
-As a dog ages, his needs change and can require specialized care or medications.
+- You must commit to your dog for their entire life.
+As a dog ages, their needs change and can require specialized care or medications.

 - Make sure you find a dog that fits your lifestyle as well as your home, and avoid impulsive decisions.

 - Understand that being a responsible dog owner requires both time and money.